jonas-tm/ktor-graalvm-server-example/Readme.md

 - native-image installed (uss `gu`) and reachable

 ## Build & Run native image
+- Old approach by hand
   - Build native image using `./build.sh`
-  - *This first builds a shadow jar with gradle and then trigger native-image build*
+    - *This first builds a fat (shadow) jar with gradle and then trigger native-image build*
+  - Run with `./graal-server`
+- New approach (not working yet)
+  - `./gradlew nativeCompile`
   - Run with `./graal-server`

 ## Docker Image (not tested!)
 - Use `Dockerfile` for multistage native-image build.